tresvitae/k8s_solutions/deployment/README.md

 ## DEPLOYMENT
-> Kind of controller of k8s pods.
+> Deployment controller provides declar­ative updates for Pods and Replic­aSets.
 Monitoring stan of contoller to keep state of pods as desired, eg. 5 running pods if one of them break, recreate it.

 # get deployment
 kubectl get deployment